 MIA: A Greater Evil was shot in ten gruelling days, with a small but brilliant cast.
 Every scene was shot on location – in the jungle, in caves or on rivers and there was some intense acting required, by day and by night.
 In fact many of the more shocking and most dramatic scenes happen in broad daylight.

 I found it quite creepy watching filming, especially at night along a trail in the jungle, when some of the outstanding acting performances gave me goose-bumps.
-Given I knew what was coming (because I’d written the words), this has to be an enormous tribute to the quality of the young cast’s acting performances.
+Given I knew what was coming, this has to be an enormous tribute to the quality of the young cast’s acting performances.

 At the other end of the acting scale, we also had Sahajak Boonthanakit guest-appearing in a short role in the film.
 He’s Thailand’s leading actor, having been in over 30 Hollywood films, including, recently, Gold and No Escape, and he brought some heavyweight acting skills and experience to the film, as well as helping to produce it.

 I also have a cameo role in the film, but if I tell you what it is, I’ll get my head kicked in by my fellow-Producers, and as there are four of them, and only one of me, that might be unwise…